Guide

 What is sales tax and why does it matter to your business?

-Sales tax is a consumption tax added to the price of most goods and services at the point of sale.
-It’s levied by most state governments (and some local authorities), and is typically applied to each transaction as a percentage of the sale price.
-Your business collects this tax and pays it to your state or local government.
+Sales tax is a consumption tax added to the price of goods and services at the point of sale.
+State and local governments levy this tax as a percentage of the sale price.

-How to calculate sales taxes step by step
+How to calculate sales tax step by step

 1. Find the sale price